openstack-infra/system-config/doc/source/survey.rst

 value is in the users table for your OpenID-autocreated account)

 Refresh your browser.
-When logged in via the web-ui you should now have superadmin priviledges allowing you to set the following values:
+When logged in via the web-ui you should now have superadmin privileges allowing you to set the following values:

 Configuration > Global Settings > Email Settings